 "How much do we need grace?" is the question before us.
-We could turn many places in God's Word to answer that question, but I have chosen Titus 2 as our text.
+We could turn many places in God's Word to answer that question, but I have chosen the passage cited by Brother Yun as our text.
+It may well be a familiar text to you, and that's a good thing, for what is says is so fundamental to Christian living.
 In Titus 2:11-14, God gives us one of the most powerful assessments of grace to be found anywhere in the Bible.
 It's there that He tells us why we need His grace.
 According to Titus 2:11-14, we are utterly dependent upon grace for three events to occur in the Christian life.